peachbastard/the-beastlands/src/site/notes/Recaps/2023-12-21 A World Without Danger.md

 ## Mucho Mistrust
 - Party enters the glass constructs tavern and sees that it's busy as he serves his unique cups to each unique customer
 - Hymn ponders if the Archmagi is still alive in this timeline/dimension since the drow haven't asked them to kill her
+- Sniff wonders if there's a word in which Roy's wife never serves him papers
 	- [[Party/Roy Valentine\|Roy Valentine]] says his wife wouldn't send him any papers in any dimension, then spits out a black gob of goo onto the table
 - [[Party/Oz\|Oz]] asks for a blood ale, and the construct gets offended and says he doesn't carry such illicit drinks here because it's a refined establishment
 - Mabel asks for something to cure her illness, and the construct says that he would take her out and shoot her, and to leave if she's ill
 	- Hymn promises to take her out if she gets sick